psadmin-io/talk.ib-i-hardly-knew-ye/slides/overview.md

 ![:img psadmin.io, 75%](images/async-3.png)

 ???
-1. The publication dispatcher picks up the publication contract from the publication contract queue.
+1. The publication dispatcher picks up the publication contract queue.
-1. The publication contract is written to the PSAPMSGPUBCON table in the database, but is not yet dispatched.
-The publication dispatcher process passes the publication contract to the publication handler process.
+2. The publication contract is written to the PSAPMSGPUBCON table in the database
-    * At this stage the status of the publication contract in the Service Operation Monitor is Started.
+    * Passes the publication contract to the publication handler process.
+    * Status is Started.
-1. The publication handler process accepts the publication contract and attempts to deliver the service operation to the integration gateway.
+3. Handler accepts and attempts to deliver the service operation to the integration gateway.
-    * At this stage, the status of the publication contract in the Service Operations Monitor is Working.
+    * Status is Working
-1. The integration gateway attempts to pass the publication contract to the destination node.
+4. Gateway attempts to pass the publication contract to the destination node.
-1. The integration gateway passes the status of the publication contract back to the publication handler.
+5. Gateway passes the status of the publication contract back to the publication handler.
-1. The publication handler updates the Service Operations Monitor with the status of the publication contract.
-The typical statuses that displays in the Service Operations Monitor are:
+6. Handler updates the Service Operations Monitor with the status of the publication contract.
     * Done.
 The subscribing node successfully received the contract.
     * Timeout.
 The system timed out before the transaction processing was completed.
     * Retry.
 The system encountered and error.
 The retry is automatic.